Giorgio Tavecchio

-Giorgio Tavecchio (born July 16, 1990), nicknamed "Italian Ice", is an Italian professional football placekicker for the Milano Seamen of the European League of Football (ELF).
+Giorgio Tavecchio (/it/; born July 16, 1990), nicknamed "Italian Ice", is an Italian professional football placekicker for the Milano Seamen of the European League of Football (ELF).
 He played college football for the California Golden Bears and signed with the San Francisco 49ers as an undrafted free agent in 2012.
 Tavecchio has also been a member of the Green Bay Packers, Oakland Raiders, Atlanta Falcons, Los Angeles Wildcats, Tennessee Titans, and Barcelona Dragons.

 College career

 Tavecchio's original plan was to attend the University of California, Davis, after they offered him a soccer scholarship.
 Because UC Davis was not also interested in him as a football placekicker, he considered other options.
 He then set up a workout at the University of California, Berkeley, but was only offered to be a walk-on.

 Tavecchio began attending UC Berkeley in 2008 and competed with David Seawright and Jordan Kay to be the California Golden Bears placekicker.
 As a freshman, he split time with Seawright and converted all 25 extra point attempts and 9-of-13 field goal attempts.
 As a sophomore in 2009, he competed with Vincenzo D'Amato for the placekicking duties.
 With D'Amato handling a majority of the work, Tavecchio converted 14-of-15 extra point attempts and 8-of-12 field goal attempts.
 As a junior in 2010, he handled all of the placekicking duties and converted 37-of-39 extra point attempts and 11-of-16 field goal attempts.
 Throughout his first three seasons, he posted a 68% field goal percentage and was able to reach 75% after his senior year.
 In his final collegiate season in 2011, he continued to handle all placekicking duties and converted 36-of-42 extra point attempts and 20-of-23 field goal attempts.
 In his senior season, he had his best statistical kicking performance against Arizona State in a 47–38 victory.
 In the win over the Sun Devils, he converted all five extra point attempts and all four field goal attempts.
 His 20 field goals made in the 2011 season led the Pac-12 Conference.
 During his time at Cal, he was a four-year starter.